kaltura/kaltura-api-recipes/README.md

   "title": "the title of the recipe",
   "icon": "the name of a fontawesome icon.
-Can be any one of those listed in static/bower/fontawesome/scss/_icons.scss", "description": "A short description of the recipe", "needsAdmin": "Set to true if this recipe requires an ADMIN session type", "recipe_steps": "this is an array of steps for the recipe, structured as below", "recipe_steps": [
+Can be any one of those listed in static/bower/fontawesome/scss/_icons.scss", "description": "A short description of the recipe", "needs_admin": "Set to true if this recipe requires an ADMIN session type", "recipe_steps": "this is an array of steps for the recipe, structured as below", "recipe_steps": [
     {
       "title": "A title for this step",
       "page": "The index of the Single Page App to show below the recipe (see array 'pages' below)", "tip": "The body of text for this recipe.
-Markdown is supported here so you can [create links](www.google.com) or call out ```snippetsOf.code()```", "affects": "The name of a view or action pertinent to this step.
-This controls what snippet of sample code is displayed to the user", "disableAutorefresh": "When set to true, the demo only gets refreshed when you hit 'SendRequest' after filling out the necessary fields.
+Markdown is supported here so you can [create links](www.google.com) or call out ```snippetsOf.code()```", "code_snippet": "The name of a view or action pertinent to this step.
+This controls what snippet of sample code is displayed to the user", "disable_autorefresh": "When set to true, the demo only gets refreshed when you hit 'SendRequest' after filling out the necessary fields.
 Default is false.", "inputs": "An array of HTML inputs to display to the user.
 Fields entered here can be used in your recipes or embedded in the sample code", "inputs": [
         {